shounakgly/shounakgly/README.md

 The following are a few details about me.

-✍ I love the process of writing to find the simplest and most effective way to convey information in words.
+✍ I love the process of writing to find the simplest and most effective way to turn information into words.

 🌱 I love learning and research.
 I'm currently brushing up my skills in API documentation and knowledge management principles.